apache/arrow/docs/source/developers/guide/step_by_step/arrow_codebase.rst

 #. **IDE** of your choice.

-**Binding**
+**Bindings**

-Binding means that the function in the C++ implementation is connected from other languages (C (Glib), MATLAB, Python, R or Ruby).
-Once a function is defined in the C++ we connect it from other languages so that it can be used there also.
+The term "binding" is used to refer to a function in the C++ implementation which can be called from a function in another language.
+After a function is defined in C++ we must create the binding manually to use it in that implementation.

 .. note::
-	There is much you can learn with checking **Pull Requests** and **unit tests for similar issues**.
+	There is much you can learn by checking **Pull Requests** and **unit tests** for similar issues.

 .. tabs::